-*Or 2 tablespoons pre-ground flax meal.
+Note: *Or 2 tablespoons pre-ground golden flax meal.
 The flax used in this recipe is used as a flavor and texture enhancer, not an egg replacement.
-So use the golden flax for best flavor and color.
-(Though there has been some concern raised about heating and baking with flax, an overwhelming amount of studies suggest that ground flax is stable for baking up to 350°F/176°C. Read more HERE.)
+Use the golden flax for best flavor as brown flax can be quite nutty and dark.

 Add the fat and use your fingers to rub it into the flour until a crumbly mixture is formed.

 Add the water, then using a wooden spoon or spatula, stir the mixture together till it forms a smooth ball of dough (You can also do this in a KitchenAid style mixer with the paddle attachment).
 The dough will be quite sticky at first, you will even think “this is all wrong”.
-Keep stirring till it comes together.
-Once it comes together, knead the dough with your hands until it becomes smooth.
+Keep stirring till it comes together and becomes a smooth ball.
 Avoid the urge to add more flour.
-If the water was too hot, the dough will need to rest for a few minutes and cool, or it could be too sticky.
-If need dust your hands with flour to prevent sticking.
+If the water was too hot, the dough will need to rest for a few minutes and cool, or it could be too sticky Let it rest if needed.
+Dust your hands with flour to prevent sticking.
 This dough is intended to be quite soft.
 This is what makes it soooo good and stretchy when it’s cooked.

 Preheat a cast iron flat griddle or pan over medium-low or medium heat for a few minutes, or until evenly heated.

-Lay down a large piece of parchment paper or silicone baking mat on your surface.
-Or use a marble slab (my favorite!)
-Generously dust the surface with cassava four, then place a round of dough at the center of the surface.
+Lay down a large piece of parchment paper or a silicone baking mat on your surface.
+Generously dust the surface with cassava flour, then place a round of dough at the center of the surface.
 Gently press the dough down with your palm to flatten just slightly.
 Dust the top lightly with flour, then using a small rolling pin, carefully roll the dough into about a 6 inch round.
 Note: Depending on your comfort with this, you may want a layer of parchment or plastic wrap on the top of the dough as well.
 I have a tiny roller that is very light so I don’t need to use a barrier on top to prevent sticking.

-Alternatively you can use a tortilla press, but I prefer hand rolled as presses are best suited to corn tortillas.
-To use a press, you need to dust the dough and line both sides of it with plastic wrap, or you can flatten them between parchment paper.
+Alternatively, you can use a tortilla press, To use a press, you need to dust the dough and line both sides of it with plastic wrap, or you can flatten them between parchment paper.
 If the press doesn’t get them as thin as you like, simply roll them out a little thinner from there.
 If I’m making thick tortillas, like for my puffy tacos, I actually don’t use a barrier here and just dust with flour, press lightly and then use a thin metal spatula (like in the ‘rolling method’ above) to remove the tortilla from the press.
 Eventually, you find the method that works best for you and your process.

 Flip the tortilla onto the hot griddle.
-Let it cook on one side for about 20 second, or until the dough just starts to form a few bubbles.
-You don’t want to over cook at this point, or you wont get good bubbles.
-If desired, move the tortilla around the pan a few times while it cooks for more even puffing.
-Flip over and cook on the other side for another 20 seconds or so and let the tortilla puff up some more.
-Usually at this point I flip it 1 more time on each side for 5-10 seconds or so to get the most “puff”.
-But times will vary depending on your pan and heat level.
+Let it cook on one side for about 15-20 seconds, or until the dough just starts to form a few bubbles.
+You don’t want to overcook at this point, or you won’t get good a good puff.
+For best results, move the tortilla around the pan a few times while it cooks for more even cooking.
+Flip over and cook on the other side for another 15 seconds or so and let the tortilla puff up some more.
+Usually, at this point, I flip it 1 more time on each side for 5 seconds or so to get the most “puff”.
+But cooking times will vary depending on your pan and heat level.